EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Programming and Computation Models

 where $S$ denotes the $\texttt{state}$ that encapsulates the mutable data associated with $\mathcal{A}_{\theta}$ and $\mathcal{P}_\mathcal{D}$.
 From this formulation, it is evidenced that the only variable undergoing updates at each iterative step is the state \( S \).
 Consequently, the operation of the entire EC algorithm can be envisioned as a sequence of state transitions, which is realized through the repeated execution of the \texttt{step} function within the \textbf{Workflow} module.

 Beyond the primary computational processes of EC, the \textbf{Monitor} module also plays a pivotal role.
-Serving as a receptacle for intermediate data, it has the capability to induce side-effects, notably in the form of I/O operations.
-Both the $\textbf{T}_{pop}$ and $\textbf{T}_{fit}$ are dispatched asynchronously to the \textbf{Monitor} module, enabling the main EC computational process to progress uninterrupted, without awaiting the completion of data processing.
-Given that I/O operations, especially those involving disk access or network communications, can be inherently slow, this asynchronous design significantly enhances the computational efficiency.
+Users are usually interested in the data generated during the running process of an EC algorithm, such as the best solution found so far, and the distribution of the population, among various other aspects.
+The \textbf{Monitor} module tailored this purpose in a \emph{pluggable} and \emph{asynchronous} manner.
+When the user plugs a monitor into the workflow, both $\textbf{T}_{pop}$ and $\textbf{T}_{fit}$ are asynchronously sent to the monitor.
+This allows the main EC computational process to progress uninterrupted, without waiting for the monitor to complete the data processing.
+Given that the monitor might involve subsequent slow disk I/O or plotting functions, this asynchronous design can significantly enhance the overall computational efficiency.
+Furthermore, since the monitor does not interfere with the primary computational process, the module even allows users to employ multiple monitors in parallel when needed.

-To realize our envisioned workflow abstraction, \ourlib{} employs a \emph{stateful computation} model for all primary modules.
+To realize our envisioned workflow abstraction which coordinates these different modules, \ourlib{} employs a \emph{stateful computation} model for all primary modules.
 This model adopts the signature \texttt{(state, ...) -> (result, state)}, where each module operates based on its current state and other inputs, subsequently producing a result and an updated state.
 However, as we arrange these modules hierarchically, complexities arise: although it is naturally expected for a module to manage only its state, it also inherits the responsibility for the states of its nested sub-modules.
-To meet the requirement of such layered state management, \ourlib{} adopts a \emph{hierarchical state management} mechanism, ensuring smooth crafting of stateful computations across intricate hierarchies.
+To meet the requirement of such layered state management, \ourlib{} adopts a \emph{hierarchical state management} mechanism, ensuring the smooth crafting of stateful computations across intricate hierarchies.
 Central to this system is the \texttt{state} variable, which acts as a \emph{universal conduit} across computational modules.
 Rather than being a static entity, this variable dynamically adjusts to encapsulate the relevant state during each function's execution.
 This adaptive design ensures automated state transitions and efficient management across the comprehensive hierarchical framework.
-In this following section, we will delve into the hierarchical state management mechanism, as well as other main components that underpin the architecture of \ourlib{}.
+In the following section, we will delve into the hierarchical state management mechanism, as well as other main components that underpin the architecture of \ourlib{}.